 James B. Glattfelder aims to give us a richer, data-driven understanding of the people and interactions that control our global economy.
 He does this not to push an ideology -- but with the hopes of making the world a better place.

-First a researcher at a Swiss hedge fund and then a physicist, James B. Glattfelder found himself amazed by the level of understanding we have in regards to the physical world and universe around us.
+First a physicist and then a researcher at a Swiss hedge fund, James B. Glattfelder found himself amazed by the level of understanding we have in regards to the physical world and universe around us.
 He wondered: how can we move toward a similar understanding of human society?

 In his free time, Glattfelder enjoys snowboarding, rock climbing, surfing and listening to electronic music.